dykang/xslue/README.md

     }

 ### Notes
+- The downloading links are borken now.
+Please use this [Google drive link](https://drive.google.com/drive/folders/1JcpY638OBM6zQFuRXZU0IzqtXaueAHcZ?usp=sharing) instead as of now.
+Later, I will be hosting S3 or dedicated server again.
-- Please contact to Dongyeop (dongyeok@cs.cmu.edu) if you like to add your cross-style system to the leaderboard or evaluate your system on the diagnostic cross-set.
+- Please contact to Dongyeop (dongyeop@umn.edu) if you like to add your cross-style system to the leaderboard or evaluate your system on the diagnostic cross-set.
 - For the license issue, we did not include GYAFC in the benchmark but include only the fine-tuned classifier.
 You can directly contact to the authors, and then use our [pre-processing script](https://github.com/dykang/xslue/code/prepare/preprocess/convert_gyafc_to_slue.py).

 ### Download xSLUE data and fine-tuned classifiers
 Before running any xSLUE tasks you should download the